How to stay motivated when you're learning a language by yourself this fall...plus some crazy English words in the wildRead More

 4. Self-Teacher's Resources

-In fact, it can be helpful to consider a 4th type of resource: the self-teacher's resources, which are all about how to organise yourself.
+Are you learning a language by yourself?
+You need one more: the self-teacher's resources, which are all about how to organise yourself.
 This category contains language learning blogs, podcasts, books to help you master the learning process.

 The self-teacher's resources are awesome because they